-The newly elected Subiaco Council voted to go behind closed doors to cancel Subiaco Council’s 99 year Vesting Order over Subiaco Oval and Kitchener Park since 25 March 1998, and replace it with a Memorandum of Understanding (MOU).
-Crs Matheson, Stroud, Richardson, McMullen, and Mummery voted against.
+The newly elected Subiaco Council voted to go behind closed doors to cancel Subiaco Council’s 99 year Vesting Order over Subiaco Oval and Kitchener Park since 25 March 1998 without any compensation or funding from the lease agreement with WA Football Commission, and replace it with a Memorandum of Understanding (MOU).
+Crs Matheson, Stroud, Richardson, and Mummery voted against.

 The MOU “would protect Subiaco from any risks or liabilities in relation to the WAFC lease”.
 If a “delay on agreement to the MOU, the state is likely to proceed with the finalisation of the planning and construction of the Inner City College and the master planning of the precinct may well proceed without the City of Subiaco’s input into the process”, the Officer wrote.
 Ref WSW 31/1/2018

 Subiaco residents’ favourite urban planner, Mr Linley Lutton, passes away on 7 January 2018 age 64.

 The first of many by-elections is called for the seat of Batman by-election after David Feeney is unable to confirm he renounced his British citizenship.

 State Government announces an auction of Subiaco Oval’s infrastructure will be held with the WA Football Commission promising the money raised would be pumped into grassroots football.

 A Responsible Authority Report on 22 Bishop Street Jolimont comes back to Council with an officer’s recommendation to approve without the applicant addressing the excess plot ratio, traffic management, and parking.
 Council vote to amend the RAR with conditions to cover some of the concerns raised by residents.

 David Caddy former senior director of The Planning Group (TPG+Place Match) is appointed Chairman of the WA Planning Commission.
 Ref Business News 1/3/2018